remorses/vitro/README.md

 -   [ ] analyze esbuild deps output and determine the size of each page creating a bundle size report, can be done analyzing the esbuild metafile or snowpack
 -   [x] call vitro commands from subdirectories
 -   [x] open in vscode redirects to original file
--   [ ] `vitro screenshot` to make screenshots of all the stories and save them on disk (or upload them to s3 compatible store)
 -   [x] debug what files are transpiled with an additional loader
 -   [x] `--filter` filters out globs outside of cwd (adding an ignore glob)
 -   [ ] wrap internal UI in shadow dom to isolate it from user CSS